-By 2010, the Cane Corso was finally recognized by the American Kennel Club.
+By 2010, the Cane Corso breed was finally recognized by the American Kennel Club.
 Cane corso’s have a strong and muscular built.
 As long as they are being cared for by a loving and supportive family, they can be raised to be a great household pet.
-However if they have been treated poorly, they can become aggressive and a danger to the public.
+However if they have been treated poorly, they may show aggression and become a danger to the public.

-This breed is intelligent and affectionate and when trained properly, can be the perfect companion with the right guidance.
+This breed is intelligent and has an affectionate personality.
+When trained properly, can be the perfect companion with the right guidance.
 It’s important to note that this breed is not a dog for novice owners.
 They can be domineering and take control over an owner if they sense hesitation or uncertainty.

-The Cane Corso may become aggressive when confronted by a stranger, and has trouble behaving well with dogs of the same sex.
+The Cane Corso may show aggression when confronted by a stranger, and may demonstrate poor behavior with dogs of the same sex.

-They also tend to be very obedient to their owner and will stay close to protect, especially in unfamiliar situations.
+Obedience and protectiveness are common Cane Corso characteristics, especially when they are in unfamiliar situations.
 It’s imperative that this breed has early socialization to other dogs and people as young as possible.

 How to Train Cane Corsos

 Cane Corsos are quick learners but need to be mentally stimulated on a daily basis.
 Training efforts are a great way to keep them entertained.
 One of the most important training exercises for this breed is socialization.
 Introduce them to new places, people, noises, and experiences as early as possible.
-While they do respond well to incentives like positive reinforcement, make sure to also use firm commands to show your authority.
+While they do respond well to incentives like positive reinforcement for good behavior, make sure to also use firm commands to show your authority.